Serenity 6.6.0 Release Notes (2023-03-15)

 Serenity Demo Module Views are Converted to ES Modules

-, and most of our other features are rewritten as ES modules, at runtime they still work in the namespaces mode as we still have to support users who have namespace style code.
+Since we switched to ES modules, we have been converting most of our code to modular TypeScript syntax.
+Even though @serenity-is/corelib, @serenity-is/extensions, and most of our other features have been rewritten as ES modules, they still work in the namespaces mode at runtime, as we still need to support users who have namespace-style code.

-modules are not directly referenced or imported by your applications in TypeScript code, we decided to convert their views into ES modules as well.
+As the Serenity.Demo.BasicSamples and Serenity.Demo.AdvancedSamples modules are not directly referenced or imported by your applications in TypeScript code, we decided to convert their views into ES modules as well.

-export, so that the TypeScript code for the sample can be viewed via just one file.
+During this conversion, we also merged their Grid.ts, Dialog.ts, etc. files into a Page.ts file with a default pageInit() export, so that the TypeScript code for the sample can be viewed via just one file.

-extensions as their views contain extra HTML markup and links for sample-specific information.
+They do not yet use the GridPage or PanelPage extensions as their views contain extra HTML markup and links for sample-specific information.

-Here is a simplified diff for EntityDialogAsPanel
+Here is a simplified diff for EntityDialogAsPanel:

 - <li><a href="javascript:myDialogAsPanel.load({}, function() { Q.notifySuccess('Switched to new record mode'); })">Switch to new record mode with Javascript</a></li>